DAVID BROOKS – Op-Ed Columnist

 He is the author of “Bobos In Paradise: The New Upper Class and How They Got There” and “The Social Animal: The Hidden Sources of Love, Character, and Achievement.”
 In April of 2015 he came out with his fourth book, “The Road to Character,” which was a number 1 New York Times bestseller.

 Mr. Brooks also teaches at Yale University, and is a member of the American Academy of Arts & Sciences.

 Born on August 11, 1961 in Toronto, Canada, Mr. Brooks graduated a bachelor of history from the University of Chicago in 1983.
 He became a police reporter for the City News Bureau, a wire service owned jointly by the Chicago Tribune and Sun Times.

-He worked at The Washington Times and then The Wall Street Journal for nine years.
-His last post at The Journal was as op-ed editor.
+He worked at The Washington Times and then The Wall Street Journal for 9 years.
+His last post at the Journal was as op-ed editor.
 Prior to that, he was posted in Brussels, covering Russia, the Middle East, South Africa and European affairs.
-His first post at The Journal was as editor of the book review section, and he filled in as The Journal's movie critic.
+His first post at the Journal was as editor of the book review section, and he filled in as the Journal's movie critic.

 He also served as a senior editor at The Weekly Standard for 9 years, as well as contributing editor for The Atlantic and Newsweek.